Reita Faria

 Reita Faria Powell (née Faria; born 23 August 1943) is an Indian physician, former model and the winner of Miss World 1966 pageant.
-She is the first Miss World winner to be qualified as a medical doctor.
+She is the first Indian Miss World winner and the first to be qualified as a medical doctor.

 Early life

 Reita Faria was born in the Matunga locality of Mumbai (then British India’s Bombay) on 23 August 1943.
 Her parents were Goan Catholics, her father John was from the village of Tivim and his wife Antoinette was from Santa Cruz, Goa, both then part of Portuguese Goa.
 Faria was the couple's second daughter after their eldest, Philomena.
 The family was middle class, with her father working in a mineral water factory and her mother running a beauty salon.

 Growing up, Faria, with an adult height of 5 feet 8 inches, was unusually tall for an Indian girl and made fun of by schoolboys who nicknamed her ‘mommy long legs’.
 Nevertheless Faria used her tall and lean build to her advantage in sports, playing ‘everything from throwball, netball and badminton’.
 Her first newspaper headlines were for scoring hat-tricks in hockey.